Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Heat your olive oil in a pan over medium-high.
 Season the chicken with garlic powder, ginger, salt, and pepper.
 Throw it in the hot pan.

-Cook for about 6-8 minutes, stirring it around sometimes, until it’s cooked through and starting to get a little golden.
+Cook for about 6–8 minutes, stirring it occasionally, until it’s cooked through and starting to get a little golden.

-In the last minute, splash that soy sauce over it.
+At the last minute, drizzle the soy sauce over the dish.
 Toss it around.
 Take it off the heat.

 Shortcut: Got leftover rotisserie chicken?
 Just warm it up and skip this whole step.
 You’ll have these Thai peanut chicken wraps done in like 15 minutes.